Where are my coins?

 Your crypto assets are not physically present anywhere, nor stored in any folder.
 There is no physical entity representing your cryptocurrencies.

 Instead, there is a relation between the public key and the associated coins, much like a certain amount is held within your bank safe.
 Blockchain technology makes it possible to know the balances associated with a public key.
+You can then access these balances each time you want to move your coins or make a DeFi transaction such as staking, lending or swapping your crypto.

-Are the coins stored in my hardware wallet?
+Are the coins in my hardware wallet?

 Following the first part of this article, the answer should now make more sense.
 No, coins are not stored in your hardware wallet.
 Your hardware wallet only stores and protects your private keys.